Fissure Treatment – Cause, Risk factors, Surgery Options, Recovery

 • HIV (Unprotected sexual contact or sharing a syringe or even infected blood transfusion)

 • Herpes infection

 • Recent childbirth

-Apollo Spectra is well renowned name when it comes to treatment of Anal fissures.
+Apollo Spectra is well-renowned name when it comes to Anal fissure treatment.
 Anal fissures cause difficulty and pain during defecation and hence compels the patient to hold on to it and thus causing constipation.
 Constipation further results in heavy and large stool which aggravates the situation for the patient.
 This can also affect the patient’s urination (dysuria), where the patient feels pain and discomfort while urinating.
 At Apollo Spectra, the treatment is focused upon breaking the rotation of spasms of the sphincter muscles in the anus and hence the constant breaking or tearing of the anoderm.
-We have successfully treated many patients with anal fissures and provide specialised services to meet patient needs.
+We have successfully treated many patients with anal fissures and provide specialized services to meet patient needs.

 - Contemporary anaesthetics, like lidocaine, is used for the pain in the anal canal.